Online Communities for Low Brass Players

 Summer Music Camps and Institutes

 Programs like the Interlochen Brass Institute, the Johnstown Brass Camp, and the Music for All Summer Symposium include dedicated low brass tracks.
 These camps offer intensive instruction, chamber music experience, and culminating performances.
-Scholarships are often available for talented young players.
+Scholarships are often available for talented young players—applications typically require a video audition and a short essay.
+The Low Brass Bootcamp (hosted annually at the University of Georgia) is a lesser‑known but excellent program focusing on fundamentals and group dynamics.
+Check camp websites at least six months in advance, as deadlines often fall in January or February.

 Local Workshops and Clinics